constarg/terminal-tool-builder-lib/README.md

 ```C
 tool_builder_add_alias(&builder, "command_name", "alias_1", "alias_2", "alias_3", NULL);
 ```
-The `add_command_alias` takes as first parameter the builder, as the second parameter the the command you want to add the aliases and as the third parameter can take an unlimited number of aliases.
+The `tool_builder_add_alias` takes as first parameter the builder, as the second parameter the the command you want to add the aliases and as the third parameter can take an unlimited number of aliases.
 **Cation!!! the last alias must be NULL!**

 ## Command Action